clemsonciti/palmetto-documentation/docs/basic/vnc.md

 qsub -I -l select=1:ncpus=4:mem=50gb:ngpus=2:gpu_model=any:interconnect=fdr,walltime=8:00:00
 ~~~

-Once you get on the compute node, start the VNC server:
+Once you get on the compute node, copy the VNC settings into your home directory, and then start the VNC server:

 ~~~
+cp /hpc/.Xclients ~/
 LANG=C && /software/commercial/TurboVNC/bin/vncserver
 ~~~